 FREE SHIPPING.
 Always.
 No code necessary.

-The embroidered textiles of Central Asia inspired the medallion print of our Round Yoga Bolster in Fuchsia Suzani.
+The embroidered textiles of Central Asia inspired the medallion print of our Fuchsia Suzani Round Yoga Bolster.
 Traditionally included in wedding dowries to demonstrate the stitching skills - suzan means needle in Persian - of brides, suzani tapestries date to the 1700‘s.
-Hand block printed in bright pink by master artisans in India, this chattra beauty is finished with illuminating orange, a color significant in Hindu, Buddhist and Sikh faiths, and festooned with a colorful tassel like those seen on the camels of Rajasthan’s great Thar Desert.
+Screen printed in bright pink by master artisans in India, this chattra beauty is finished with illuminating orange, a color significant in Hindu, Buddhist and Sikh faiths, and festooned with a colorful tassel like those seen on the camels of Rajasthan’s great Thar Desert.
 100% cotton cover, liner and firm cotton fill.
 So lovely your practice will be inspired.

 -torso and head support when sinking into restorative, resting, hip and spine releasing balasana